ministryofjustice/security-guidance/docs/account-management.md

 The information is aimed at two audiences:

 -   The in-house Digital and Technology staff who are responsible for implementing controls throughout technical design, development, system integration and operation.
 This includes DevOps, Software Developers, Technical Architects and Service Owners.
 It also includes Incident Managers from the [Event, Problem, Incident, CSI and Knowledge \(EPIC\) team](https://peoplefinder.service.gov.uk/teams/epic).
--   Any other Ministry of Justice \(MoJ\) business group, agency, contractor, IT supplier and partner who in any way designs, develops or supplies services \(including processing, transmitting and storing data\) for, or on behalf of the MoJ.
+-   Any other business group, agency, contractor, IT supplier and partner who in any way designs, develops or supplies services \(including processing, transmitting and storing data\) for, or on behalf of the .

 ## Account lockouts

-Account lockouts must be implemented within MoJ systems for the following reasons:
+Account lockouts must be implemented within systems for the following reasons:

 <a name="failure-to-change-passwords-within-the-allocated-time."></a>

 -   **Failure to change passwords within the allocated time.**

-    Systems must have a "change password" function to recover the account or contact information for the IT Service Desk.
+    Systems must have a "change password" function to recover the account or contact information for the .

 <a name="unsuccessful-connection-attempts."></a>